GoogleChrome/web.dev/src/site/content/en/blog/codelab-payment-and-address-form-best-practices/index.md

 liability.
 {% endAside %}

-You'll start this part of the codelab with an empty form—nothing but a heading and a lonely button—then begin adding inputs.
+You'll start this part of the codelab with an empty form, just a heading and a button all on their own.
+Then you'll begin adding inputs.
 (CSS and a little bit of JavaScript are already included.)

 {% Glitch {
   id: 'address-form-codelab-0',